MikeyBeez/AITools/documents/architecturalguide.md

 3. **🧠 Smart Prompts**: We serve each prompt to the AI with a side of context.
 It's like giving them a little history lesson before each response!

 4. **🧹 Fresh Start**: Need a clean slate?
-Just say "clear history"!
+Just say "/clear"!
 It's like a reset button for your conversation.

 5. **🔄 The Circle of Chat**:
    a.
 You speak 🗣️
    b.
+We show a thinking indicator 🤔
+   c.
 We add some context 🧠
-   c.
-AI ponders 🤔
    d.
-AI responds 💬
+AI ponders and starts streaming the response 💬
    e.
+We display the response in real-time ⚡
+   f.
 We remember this moment 📸
-   f.
+   g.
 Repeat! 🔁

 ## 🌟 Special Features Showcase